samliu/dotfiles/README.md

 In `~/.oh-my-zsh/custom/linux.zsh` I add some functionality for Linux users but this edition of the dotfiles hasn't yet been tested on Linux.
 I'd like to eventually make these compatible.

+### command-t.vim & Ruby Version
+If you're using vim on OS X and rvm, you're likely to run into problems because Command-T requires vim to be built with ruby extensions and the ruby it uses needs to match the extension version.

+By default, on OS X ruby is located at

+  /System/Library/Frameworks/Ruby.framework/Versions/Current/usr/bin/ruby

+You need to run `~/.vim/bundle/command-t/ruby/command-t/extconf.rb` using the system ruby (assuming your vim is also system vim), then run `make` in the `~/.vim/bundle/command-t/ruby/command-t` folder.